2022 IEEE Aerospace Conference Author Presentation Policy and Guidelines

 - You will have 18 minutes for your talk, followed by 5 minutes for Q&A. Please design your charts to fit the time frame and practice to make sure you will not run out of time.

 - Most authors find that 10-12 charts is about right, as long as the charts are not overly complex or crowded.
 A structure that works for most talks is: Problem Introduction, Your Solution, Advantages and Disadvantages, Suggested Applications, Recommendations, Summary.

 - If you have special points you would like your Session Organizer to include in your introduction, please send them beforehand.
-You can find SO email addresses on the Call for Papers Technical Program on the conference website.
+You can find SO email addresses on the conference website homepage under the PROGRAM tab under "Tracks and Sessions."

 What to Bring to Big Sky

 - Your presentation on your own laptop computer and on a memory stick. iPads and smart phones may not display high resolution, and we don't have adapters for them.
 Please use a regular laptop.
 All laptops should be set to a screen resolution of 1024 x768 and with slides in a 16:9 ratio.

 - If your Session Organizer has asked for a copy of your presentation to place on his/her laptop and confirmed successful receipt, you might travel light.
 However, as backup, please at least do bring a copy of your presentation on your own memory stick.

 - Casual clothing.
 Dress is informal at all conference events, even for presenters.

 At Big Sky

 - Meet your session organizer ahead of the session so that he/she knows you and that you are there.
 Make sure he/she has enough information to properly introduce you.

 - Practice rooms will be available.
 Check the printed schedule for room number and time.